hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 $ module load gcc/6.2.0 bowtie2/2.2.9
 ```

+The command to run the alignment is simply `bowtie2`.
+Some additional arguments that we will need for aligning reads to the genome using Bowtie2 are described below:

+* `-p`: number of processors/cores
+* `-q`: reads are in FASTQ format
+* `--local`: local alignment feature to perform soft-clipping
+* `-x`: /path/to/genome_indices_directory
+* `-U`: /path/to/FASTQ_file
+* `-S`: /path/to/output/SAM_file

-The below is an example code to run bowtie2 on a single FASTQ file `wt_sample2_chip`.
+Below is an example of the **full command to run bowtie2 on a single FASTQ file `wt_sample2_chip`**.
 Details on Bowtie2 and its functionality can be found in the [user manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml); we encourage you to peruse through to get familiar with all available options.

 ```bash
 # DO NOT RUN